GoThereGit/EvaHan/README.md

 **Data Format**

-All evaluation data are in the form of image-text pairs, and the text is a txt file in Unicode (UTF-8) format.
+All data is presented in image-text pairs and stored in JSON files with multiple encoding formats.
 The specific format is shown in Table 1.

 ##  Table 1.
 Ancient Chinese OCR Corpus Example